Scientology in Australia

 Scientology has existed in Australia since the early 1950s.
-The number of Scientology adherents varies depending upon the source: according to the Australian Census, it has a declining population: 1,655 members in 2021, down from 1,681 in 2016 and 2,163 in 2011; while Scientology itself has claimed 150,000 members in Australia.
+The number of Scientology adherents varies depending upon the source; according to the Australian Census, it has a declining population: 1,655 members in 2021, down from 1,681 in 2016 and 2,163 in 2011, while Scientology itself has claimed 150,000 members in Australia.
 It has headquarters in Sydney, Melbourne, Perth, Adelaide, and Canberra, along with a mission in Tasmania and Brisbane.
-The Church of Scientology Australia is the regional headquarters for the entire Asian and Pacific area.
+Church of Scientology Sydney is the regional headquarters for the entire Asian and Pacific area.

 Beginnings

 As early as 1950, Dianetics was mentioned in Australia as "the latest craze in Hollywood" and the "Hubbard sub-mind method" was explained under the heading "World of Science".
 However, this also meant Hubbard, founder of the Dianetics Mental Health movement, was also newsworthy when his wife said he was "hopelessly insane" in their divorce case and this was reported in several major papers.

 By the early 1950s, advertisements mentioning Scientology began to appear in newspapers.
 Scientology Associates (Mental Health) offered "professional psycho-therapeutic treatments" while for "Rev. John R. Farrell, Church of Scientology" it was "Personal Relations. – I will talk to anyone for you about anything".
 And in April 1954 the Hubbard Association of Scientologists International held the First Australian Scientology Congress in Prahran, Victoria, over four days, featuring "American Lecturers, John and Tuck Farrell, and English lecturer, Raymond Kemp, all Doctors of Scientology".

 In 1959, L. Ron Hubbard travelled to Australia and delivered lectures on 7 to 8 November at the Melbourne Congress and the First Melbourne Advanced Clinical Course from 9 to 30 November.